Op-panda/30daysBackendCourse/README.md

 30 days of learning in single md file

 ## Day 1
-- Eficient storage and delivery of info
+- Efficient storage and delivery of info
 - customised user experience
 - controlled access to content
 - Notifications and communication